MMRLApp/MMRLApp.github.io/docs/en/legal/privacy.md

+---
+title: Privacy Policy
+description: A full declaration of the privacy for MMRL users on the website and the app
+---

+# Privacy Policy

 This privacy notice for MMRL ("we," "us," or "our"), describes how and why we might collect, store, use, and/or share ("process") your information when you use our services ("Services"), such as when you:

 - Visit our website at https://mmrl.dev or any website of ours that links to this privacy notice